The term “short breaks” refers to services that help parents/carers to more effectively

 - I receive a personal budget or direct payments.
 Do we pay the provider cost in the brochure on top of our £500 contribution from our support packages?

 Yes.
 All families will need to pay the cost advertised by providers on top of their contribution.
 If for any reason you are unable to make payment, you can have this conversation with the provider directly who may be able to support you.
+Please note that the contribution fee is an annual charge to access the short breaks provision each year.

 - Do I have to use the whole 100 hours in the core offer?